Here is a list of debts accrued by the Akufo-Addo government

 He said that in the history of the 4th Republic of Ghana, Ghana has gone for 17 Eurobonds.

 Four of these bonds, he said, were acquired in 16 years by 4 governments.
-The Akufo-Addo government alone have signed 11 of these Eurobonds with crazy maturity dates, beyond the usual 10 years.
+The Akufo-Addo government alone has signed 11 of these Eurobonds with crazy maturity dates, beyond the usual 10 years.

 Watch his remarks in the video below: